 From lowering stress to boosting self-confidence, research has shown that volunteering offers many health benefits, especially for older adults.
 Here are 10 of the top health benefits.

 Volunteering helps people stay physically and mentally active.
 Volunteer activities get you moving and thinking at the same time.
-One study found that volunteering among adults age 60 and over provided benefits to physical and mental health.
-Another study found that, in general, volunteers report better physical health than do non-volunteers.
+One study focusing on adults aged 60 and older found that volunteering benefited their physical and mental health.
+Another study found that, in general, volunteers report better physical health than non-volunteers.
 Older volunteers experience greater increases in life satisfaction and more positive changes in their perceived health as a result of volunteering.

-Volunteering decreases the risk of depression.
-Research has shown that volunteering leads to lower rates of depression, especially for individuals 65 and older.
+Volunteering correlates with less depression.
+Research has shown that volunteering is associated with lower rates of depression, especially for individuals 65 and older.
 Volunteering increases social interaction and helps build a support system based on common interests — both of which have been shown to decrease depression.

 Volunteering may help you live longer.
 An analysis of data from the Longitudinal Study of Aging found that individuals who volunteer have lower mortality rates than those who do not, even when controlling for age, gender, and physical health.
 In addition, several studies have shown that volunteers with chronic or serious illnesses experience a decline in pain intensity and depression when serving as peer volunteers for others also suffering from chronic pain.

 Volunteering gives a sense of purpose and teaches valuable skills.
-Volunteers perform critical roles in assisting patients, families, and staff.
+Volunteers perform critical roles in their duties.
 They serve as greeters providing patient room information and directions; as transporters of patients and patient items; and as surgery and Critical Care waiting room attendants.
 They make prayer shawls, blankets, sweaters, and hats typically given to newborn babies and cancer patients.
-Services they provide include working in the hospital gift shop, performing clerical duties for staff, and offering pet therapy to patients through the Paws Force team.
-The work that volunteers provide is essential to everyday processes, which gives volunteers a sense of purpose.
+Volunteers can also be found attending to the hospital gift shop, performing clerical duties for staff, and offering pet therapy to patients through the Paws Force team.
+Outside of a healthcare setting, volunteers improve our beaches, parks, and other public services.
+Volunteers' work is essential to everyday processes, providing them with a sense of purpose.

 Volunteering may reduce stress levels.
 Volunteering may enhance a person’s social networks to buffer stress and reduce the risk of disease.
 By savoring time spent in service to others, you will feel a sense of meaning and appreciation, both given and received, which can have a stress-reducing effect.